FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 ### End of line

-The end of line character must be a line feed (LF) which is a default end of line on *NIX systems.
-This character must not follow other white spaces.
+The newline character must be a line feed (LF), which is a default line ending on *NIX systems.
+This character must not follow other white space.

-It is possible to verify if there is white spaces before the end of line, with the following Git command:
+You can verify if there is any unintended white space at the end of line with the following Git command:

 ```bash
 # command to check files before adding them in the Git index